joey22622/GOT-Hangman/README.md

 # Word-Guess-Game

-**DESCRIPTION:** Hangman-style game that takes on a Game of Thrones Theme
+**DESCRIPTION:** Hangman-style game that takes on a Game of Thrones theme

 **GAMEPLAY**